StephenBarnes/FactorioModScripts/README.md

 * The Factorio engine does not allow you to store data in the data stage and then use it in the control stage.
 [Big Data String 2](https://mods.factorio.com/mod/big-data-string2) by plexpt and dodo.the.last allows you to do this anyway by smuggling the data inside nested localised strings.
 * The base game code contains some useful functions, in `core/lualib`.

-Library mods useful for implementing magic tricks (see below):
+Some dependency mods that aren't exactly libraries but provide additional tools for creating mods.

 * [Beacon Interface](https://mods.factorio.com/mod/beacon-interface) by Quezler allows you to create beacons with effects that can be adjusted to arbitrary values in runtime scripts.
-See explanation of how this mod works in "magic tricks" section below.
+See explanation of how this mod works, and some uses of it, in the "magic tricks" section below.
 * The engine only allows beacons to use void or electric energy sources.
 [Nonstandard Beacons](https://mods.factorio.com/mod/zzz-nonstandard-beacons) by protocol_1903 and Quezler allows you to make beacons using other energy sources (burner, heat, or fluid).
 * [Washbox](https://mods.factorio.com/mod/washbox) by Quezler allows you to create recipes that require holding an item in a fast-moving stream of fluid, without consuming the fluid.
+* [Multi-spoil](https://mods.factorio.com/mod/multispoil) by LambdaLemon allows you to make one item spoil into multiple other items, each with a different count and probability.

 ### Automatic publishing